 9. Being delusional about your size

 “This one guy kept asking me to tell him how I loved his big cock.
 And it just wasn’t that big.
 I was actually confused the first few times he asked me, ‘Do you love my big cock?’
-I guess women had told him it was huge, but it was medium at most.” – Josephine, 32
+I guess women had told him it was huge, but it was medium at most, though his penis is suitable in chastity” – Josephine, 32

 The honest-to-goodness truth is that bigger isn’t always better, but a big ego is the worst.
 We will praise your penis on our own if it’s deserving, TRUST.
 We’ll probably tell all our friends, too.
 But asking us to extol your member, particularly for its size, comes off as very insecure and a little delusional.
 Same goes for men who wear magnum condoms, when they — ahem — don’t need to.
 I’m a B cup.
 How ridiculous would I look in a 36DD bra?